-The calico cat breed is actually not a breed at all, but a tri-color coat pattern, often of black, red, and white.
+Some refer to the calico cat as a breed, but it's actually not a breed at all.
+Instead, calico is a tri-color coat pattern, often of black, red, and white.
 Many different types of cats can have this coat pattern, and it is not restricted to any particular type or breed.

 In either case, a cat with any white in the coat is called parti-color.
 So, this would include black and white cats (known as tuxedo cats) and the calico and tortie-and-white.